qurriahSam/woozer/README.md

 ## Description

-Wooz!ki is a web application that enables users to preview songs.
+Wooz!k is a web-based platform that enables users to preview songs using the Deezer API from Rapid API.
+This application has been designed to provide users with a seamless experience.
+It is a tool for music lovers and industry professionals alike, enabling them to explore and discover new music in a highly efficient and streamlined manner.

 ## Screenshot